-One defence player, one circle player, one player to pass the ball to the pivot.
-Clear space for action.
+A defense player, a circle player, a player to pass the ball to the pivot.
 The pivot has the target to shot a goal.
 The defender has to avoid the shot.
 Defender and attacker have to act in different ways to "win".
-The goal referee has to ob-serve the whole situation.
-Advise: don't follow the ball!
-Follow the bodies, legs and arms.
+The goal referee has to observe the whole situation.
+Advise: don't follow the ball, but observe the bodies, legs and arms.

 Two defenders, two attackers, one player to pass the ball, 2: 2.
 Clear advice here: The field referee has to observe the game from the field players, the goal referee the circle game!
-The same observation issues.
+The same observation tasks.

 2.4.
-Tactical parts in the complete team (defending and attacking systems in 6 : 6)
+Tactical parts in the complete team (defending, attacking systems in 6 : 6)